The Heartbreak Blood That’s Spilt

 〚ᴛᴡ ғᴏʀ ᴀʟᴄᴏʜᴏʟ ᴀʙᴜsᴇ ᴀɴᴅ ʙʀɪᴇғ ᴀʟʟᴜsɪᴏɴs ᴛᴏ sᴜɪᴄɪᴅᴀʟɪᴛʏ & sᴇx ᴀs sᴇʟғ-ʜᴀʀᴍ〛

-Spring came in with fresh air and new growth, though, in both plants and people, buds and bonds, and during the exchange of seasons, Storm started to become more of a presence in Kohao’s life, as well—and a far less violent one than Isaac.
+Spring came in with fresh air and new growth, though, in both plants and people, buds and bonds, and during the exchange of seasons, Storm started to become more of a presence in Kato’s life, as well—and a far less violent one than Isaac.

 “Oh.
-You’re still here,” she said flatly.
+You’re still here,” they said flatly.

 “Just say ‘get out,’ if you want me gone,” he responded, shrugging.

-Pfft.
+“Pfft.
 Nah, fuck it, stay.
 I was thinking I'd make Athena deal with me, but you’re good enough.”

 “Great, I love being good enough.
 That's my favorite compliment.”